New Jersey Pay Transparency. Single-State Compliance.

 You "So if we publish the band on the postings, we're publishing a number that contradicts our offer letters."

-The NJDOL has identified fourteen non-compliant external job postings under NJ S-2310 plus thirteen internal promotion notices that failed the same disclosure obligation.
-Civil penalties run up to $300 per first violation and up to $600 per each subsequent violation, assessed per posting and per internal promotion.
-Diane B. Allen Equal Pay Act equal-pay claims (treble damages, six-year lookback) add the larger exposure track if the postings reveal underlying pay disparities.
+NJDOL has identified fourteen non-compliant postings under NJ S-2310 plus thirteen internal promotion notices missing the same disclosure.
+Penalties: up to $300 first / $600 subsequent per posting and per promotion.
+Diane B. Allen Equal Pay Act claims (treble damages, six-year lookback) add the larger exposure.

 How do you respond?

-"Update every pay band to current market and put a compliant pay scale on every active posting within 48 hours.
-Then we respond to the NJDOL with a corrective action plan AND a commitment to a privileged pay equity audit run through outside counsel."
+"Update every band to market.
+Compliant scales on every active posting within 48 hours.
+Respond to NJDOL with a corrective plan AND a privileged pay-equity audit through outside counsel."

-Jordan "The audit is going to show that six current employees are below the new minimum of their own band.
-And probably that the NJDOL penalty layer is real."
+Jordan "The audit will show six employees are below their own band minimum.
+And the NJDOL penalty layer is real."

-By Friday, the updated postings are live.
-Your response to the NJDOL includes a corrective action plan, a timeline, and a confidential commitment to a privileged pay equity audit.
-Senior Deputy Director Alvarez's office acknowledges receipt and notes that the voluntary audit will be considered in any further enforcement evaluation.
+By Friday, updated postings are live.
+Your response includes a corrective plan, a timeline, and a confidential commitment to a privileged audit.
+NJDOL acknowledges receipt and notes the voluntary audit will be considered in enforcement evaluation.

 "Fix the 14 postings.
 Respond to the NJDOL addressing exactly the posting violation.
 The pay gap finding is a separate matter we'll evaluate internally."